PluralKit/PluralKit/docs/content/faq.md

 ### Why can't I use nitro emoji in some channels?
 * PluralKit must have the "Use External Emoji" permission to be able to use nitro emojis with the bot.
 If it still doesn't work, make sure this permission isn't denied in channel overrides (found in channel settings -> permissions).
-You can also check if it's a permissions issue with `pk;permcheck`.
+You can also check if it's a permissions issue with `pk;debug permissions`.
 * PluralKit must be in the server the emojis are from.
 This is because of a change made by Discord in 2022.
 * Because PluralKit cannot be a Twitch subscriber, it will never be able to use emojis from Twitch integrations.